cloudmesh/classes/docs/source/i524/technologies.rst

 372. SAML OAuth

-     As explained in :cite:`SAML`, Security Assertion Markup Language (SAML) is a secured XML based communication mechanism for communicating identities between organizations.
+     As explained in :cite:`www-SAML`, Security Assertion Markup Language (SAML) is a secured XML based communication mechanism for communicating identities between organizations.
 The primary use case of SAML is Internet SSO.
 It eliminates the need to maintain